Discrete Fracture Network (DFN) User Guide

 A Discrete Fracture Network (DFN) is a stochastic representation of fracture systems in rock masses.
 VRGS allows you to:

-- Generate statistically-controlled fracture networks
+- Generate statistically-controlled fracture networks from orientation data

-- Compute fracture intersections and connectivity
+- Compute fracture-fracture intersections and fracture traces on outcrop meshes

-- Analyze fracture networks using graph theory
+- Analyze network connectivity and topology using graph theory

-- Model fracture propagation
+- Model stress-controlled fracture propagation

 - Create cross-sections through the network